-If you haven’t seen this American inspired Christmas craze that has recently swept the nation then goodness me – where have you been?
-I jumped on the bandwagon several years ago being an avid Christmas lover and one of ‘those annoying mums’ (you get to start with this festive cheer a whole month early, what is not to love?)
+If you haven’t seen this American inspired Christmas craze that has recently swept the nation in the last few years, then goodness me – where have you been?
+I jumped on the bandwagon several years ago being an avid Christmas lover (you get to start with this festive cheer a whole month early, what is not to love?)
 I am however extremely aware that like Marmite, you either love this shizzle or well…bah humbug!

-Now, don’t get me wrong, my fervour occasionally wanes halfway through December and I have often hit the pillow after a few scoops and suddenly go cold with the dreaded realisation that I haven’t moved the elves but all in all, it is just great fun and the kids LOVE it.
+Now, don’t get me wrong, my fervour occasionally wanes halfway through December and I have often hit the pillow after a few scoops only to suddenly go cold with the dreaded realisation that I haven’t moved the elves- but all in all- it’s just great fun and the kids LOVE it.

 So how does it work? let me talk you through the basics…